oomlout/oomlout_oomp_builder/navigation/hardware/nut/6_mm/flanged/part/readme.md

-# Hardware Nut 6 Mm Flanged
+# Hardware Nut 6 mm Flanged

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base